ppy/osu-wiki/wiki/Rules/en.md

 These bad things may include (*but are not limited to*):

 - The removal of your ability to chat in-game for a period of time (known as a [silence](/wiki/Help_centre/Silences)).
-- The removal of any infringing content from your userpage, profile or uploaded beatmaps.
+- The removal of any infringing content from your userpage, profile, or uploaded beatmaps.
-- The loss of the privilege to edit or alter your userpage or profile details.
+- The loss of the privilege to edit or alter your userpage, avatar, or profile details.
 - The loss of the privilege to play or staff in officially supported tournaments (known as a [tournament ban](/wiki/Help_centre/Tournament_sanctions#tournament-bans)).

 [Silences](/wiki/Help_centre/Silences) and other penalties **automatically** increase in duration exponentially with each infringement.
 Repeat offenders will find themselves locked out of their privileges for increasingly lengthy periods of time.